nobiot/md-roam/README.md

 ---

+## Features of Org Roam Supported

-`md-roam` currently supports the following features:
+`md-roam` currently supports the following features for your markdown notes:

 - Customize the markdown extension you use.